6 Different Types of Sugar Gliders

 It’s important to note that these little guys might not be the best choice if you live in a warm climate because they do not tolerate heat well.

 However, if you live in an area with enough tree cover, these sweet little critters could make the perfect new addition to your family!
-Remember that this particular type of sugar glider is relatively tiny, so they require lots of attention and regular socialization.
+Remember that this type of sugar glider is relatively tiny, requiring lots of attention and regular socialization.

 And don’t forget to provide a lot of climbing space and some trees for them to explore!
 They need a diet rich in protein, fruits, vegetables, and insects to maintain healthy habits.